Strategic Asset Plan & Major Parcel Study

 Both studies were managed by the Department of Planning and Community Development under the supervision of subcommittee of the Town Planning Board.
 This Planning Subcommittee includes Bob Cook, chair, from the Planning Board; Neil Wishinsky, chair of the Board of Selectmen; Betsy DeWitt, past member of the Board of Selectmen; George Cole, member of the Building Commission; Carla Benka, vice chair of the Advisory Committee, chair of the Capital Subcommittee; and Lynda Roseman, executive board member of the Brookline Neighborhood Alliance.
 The Town has hired a team of consultants consisting of the planning firm Sasaki in collaboration with RKG Associates.
 The Town budgeted $175,000 for this contract.

 Over the last couple of years, much planning in Brookline has focused on the near future facility needs of the schools through the School Department.
 As a result of changing demographics, advances in technology, and new types of service needs, the SAP evaluates capital needs beyond the five year timeframe represented by the Town Capital Improvement Program (PDF).
 Through site visits to existing facilities and interviews with Town officials and department heads, the SAP summarizes these needs in a single document and recommended possible solutions.

 Given the number of large parcels owned by the Town, the MPS evaluated whether the current uses of these parcels best serve the longer-term needs of Brookline and what alternative options might be considered.
-In addition, in recent years the Town has experience multiple examples of large properties that have been converted to single family home sites in an unpredictable fashion.
+In addition, in recent years the Town has experienced multiple examples of large properties that have been converted to single family home sites in an unpredictable fashion.
 Through the study of all existing public and private large parcels, the MPS provides a comprehensive assessment of possible future options for any potential conversion of use.

 Planning Board Subcommittee for Strategic Asset Plan & Major Parcel Study